Love and Vulnerability

 Rick Morton has been a journalist and writer for over 14 years.
 He is the winner of the 2013 Kennedy Award for Young Journalist of the Year and the 2017 Kennedy Award for Outstanding Columnist.
 In 2019, Rick left The Australian, where he worked as the social affairs writer with a particular focus on...
 Read more

-Andy Jackson is a poet, essayist and creative writing teacher, and was awarded the inaugural Writing the Future of Health Fellowship with RMIT’s Health Tranformation Lab.
-He has featured at literary events and arts festivals in Ireland, India, the USA and across Australia, including Melbourne ...
+Andy Jackson is a poet and creative writing teacher and mentor, was awarded the inaugural Writing the Future of Health Fellowship, and is a Writers Victoria Patron.
+He has featured at literary events and arts festivals in Ireland, India, the USA and across Australia, including Melbourne Writers Fest...
 Read more

 Sarah Krasnostein is the best-selling author of The Trauma Cleaner which won the Victorian Prize for Literature, the Victorian Premier’s Award Prize for Non-Fiction, and the Australian Book Industry Award for General Non-Fiction.
 She was nominated for the Walkley Book Award and was a finalist f...
 Read more